-It was obvious from the beginning that Radio Skid Row was going to be unique; for a start, Skid Row allocated 20 hours of airtime to the local Koori community.
+It was obvious from the beginning that Radio Skid Row was going to be unique.
+For a start, Skid Row allocated 20 hours of airtime to the local Koori community.
 These programs became known as Radio Redfern and developed into a partnership between Indigenous and non-Indigenous broadcasters.
-The station called itself the Radio Skid Row-Radio Redfern Connexion and an Aboriginal-owned studio was built in Redfern, with a landline connecting it to the main studio at Sydney University.
+The station called itself the Skid Row-Radio Redfern Connexion, and an Aboriginal-owned studio was built in Redfern, with a landline connecting it to the main studio at Sydney University.

 Radio Redfern later evolved into Koori Radio, which continued to broadcast on Radio Skid Row until they applied for and won their own city-wide licence.

-Ethnic broadcasting has always been high on the agenda for Radio SkidRow.
+Ethnic broadcasting has always been high on the agenda for Radio Skid Row.
 Like the Indigenous broadcasters, the early ethnic broadcasters built their own studio at Leichhardt.
-The Migrant Workers Committee, which was made up mostly of workers from the Eveleigh railway workshops, were a fixture on air after knocking off from their shifts.
+The Migrant Workers Committee, which was made up mostly of workers from the Eveleigh railway workshops, was a fixture on air after knocking off from their shifts.
 They were also active on the station's board.

 After one year on air, the struggle between the workers and the original management came to a head, with the management shutting the station down and locking the broadcasters out.
-Public protests started the next day, on the street outside the Wentworth Building at Sydney University, where the station was then situated.
+Public protests started the next day on the street outside the Wentworth Building at Sydney University, where the station was then situated.

 Radio Skid Row continues to be a place where young people can be heard.
 Almost daily, you can tune in to hip hop, with many broadcasters being skilled rappers.
-There are all kinds of black and world music programs.
+And there are all kinds of black and world music programs.

 Radio Skid Row is also the only station in Australia to broadcast the award-winning US current affairs show, Democracy Now!, daily at 9am.